amanverasia/Unseen/README.md

 - Rich TUI (panels, tables, live progress) with `rich`.
 - Scheduling mode (run nightly/weekly tasks).
 - Plug-in system for custom download targets or pipelines.

+GIVE A STAR IF YOU DOWNLOAD IT.
+BE NICE.